Himani2000/Speech-EmotionDetection/README.md

-# Django
+#SPEECH-EMOTION DECTECTION

-This is the django for the backend of the website of #MinedDenim
+In this project the speech of a person is classified into these 7 types of emotion I have combined several datasets for the same